kasko/docs/source/products/Roland/get_safe.rst

 V2 Header
 ----------

-The API requests must use the V2 header as show in the examples below
+The API requests must use the V2 header as show in the examples below:

-Accept: application/vnd.kasko.v2+json
+``Accept: application/vnd.kasko.v2+json``

 Quote Data
 ----------